 Board-certified dermatologist Deanne Mraz Robinson, M.D., agrees with the falsehood of collagen benefits in topical products.
 "Unfortunately, the hype behind topical collagen is just that: hype," she says.

 So, how should you use collagen to help the skin?
 Supplements.*

 Now that we know creams and serums aren't the way to go when trying to maximize collagen benefits for our skin, we asked the experts what's the best way to support collagen production, and the answer was unanimous: supplements.* And more specifically, hydrolyzed collagen supplements.*

 "When a collagen supplement is hydrolyzed, the collagen has been broken down, making it easier for you to absorb," says Robinson.
 From there, the broken-down collagen peptides travel throughout the body; in the case of skin, they help support your body's natural collagen production.* Engelman explains the process of hydrolyzing collagen further.
 "Oral supplements can help to support the body's natural collagen production by being absorbed through the bloodstream," she says.* "Hydrolyzed collagen is easiest to digest, as it is broken down into the smallest forms of peptides and amino acids."

-Research shows that these collagen peptides are able to support skin elasticity and dermal collagen density.* How?
-Well, hydrolyzed collagen peptides have been shown to help promote your body's natural production of collagen and other molecules that make up the skin, like elastin and fibrillin.* "It can help reduce skin wrinkling, providing the skin one of its basic ingredients to stay firm and taut," says Taz Bhatia, M.D., an integrative medicine physician and mbg Collective member.*
+Research 1shows that these collagen peptides are able to support skin elasticity and dermal collagen density1.* How?
+Well, hydrolyzed collagen peptides have been shown to help promote your body's natural production of collagen2 and other molecules that make up the skin, like elastin and fibrillin.* "It can help reduce skin wrinkling, providing the skin one of its basic ingredients to stay firm and taut," says Taz Bhatia, M.D., an integrative medicine physician and mbg Collective member.*

 3 topical actives that actually stimulate collagen.